Elgg/Elgg/docs/guides/hooks-list.rst

 **output:after, layout**
 	In ``elgg_view_layout()``, filters the return value of the layout view.

-**output, ajax**
-	Triggered in the ajax forward hook that is called for ajax requests.
-Allows plugins to alter the output returned, including the forward URL, system messages, and errors.

 **parameters, menu:<menu_name>**
 	Triggered by ``elgg_view_menu()``.
 Used to change menu variables (like sort order) before it is generated.